tymyrddin/purple/source/docs/audits/supportive/standards.md

 These are complementary ISO standards that often inform or integrate with ISO 27001:

+* ISO 22301:2019: *Business continuity management systems* Requirements for a BCMS.
+Sits alongside ISO 27001 as a complementary management system standard; the two share structural Annex SL alignment and are routinely implemented together in organisations with both information security and operational resilience obligations.
 * ISO 9000:2015: *Quality management vocabulary and fundamentals* Introduces management system principles.
 Useful when integrating quality and ISMS.
 * ISO 31000:2018: *Risk management guidelines*